 - Asking others to speak more slowly and clearly

 - Asking someone to speak more loudly or repeat what they said

 - Turning up the volume of the television or radio

 - Hypersensitivity to certain sounds (certain sounds are very bothersome or create pain)

-If you experience any of these symptoms, contact us at Fidelity Hearing Centers to have you hearing checked.
+If you experience any of these symptoms, contact us at Fidelity Hearing Center to have you hearing checked.
 Most importantly, maintain your hearing for life by wearing ear protection when listening to loud music.
 Remember to turn down the volume on music-listening devices, especially when using ear bud headphones.